About the Statewide Transit Innovation Grant

 Who Can Apply

 - locally operated transit providers.

-Applicants may identify additional project partners including other Maryland county and local governments, metropolitan planning organizations, regional transportation agencies, locally operated transit providers, and other non-governmental, for- and non-profit organizations.
+Applicants may identify additional project partners including other Maryland county and local governments, metropolitan planning organizations, locally operated transit providers, and other non-governmental, for- and non-profit organizations.

 Eligible projects may be in the planning, design, engineering, or construction phases, must meet the goals outlined above, and can include activities such as